DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - hash function implements encryption with a specified algorithm, but without a key
         - Provides a fixed-size hash value from variable-length input, used for ensuring data integrity.
         - used to ensure message sent by the originator is the same one received by recipient
-        - input can be of any length
+        - input can be of any length.
+They take variable-length input.
         - output has a fixed length
         - the hash function is relatively easy to compute for any input
-        - the hash function is one-way, meaning it is extremely difficult to determine the input given the hash function output
+        - the hash function is one-way, meaning it is extremely difficult to determine the input given the hash function output.
+They are irreversible.
-        - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output
+        - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output.
+It is very difficult to find two messages with the same hash value.
         - hashes are used for storing passwords, with email, and for file download integrity verification
     - Hashing and integrity: if the hash generated by sender, and separately by the receiver match, then we have integrity
     - Cryptographic salt values are added to the passwords in password files before hashing to defeat rainbow table and dictionary attacks.
+The salt is a random value added to a password before it is hashed by the operating system.
+The salt is then stored in a password file with the hashed password.
+This increases the complexity of cryptanalytic attacks by negating the usefulness of attacks that use precomputed hash values, such as rainbow tables.

 [3.7](#3.7) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)
 - 3.7.1 Brute force